Belgium at a Glance

 Driving in Belgium

 Belgium’s 154,012 kilometers of roads follow an orderly network.
 Belgian roads are labeled and differentiated by letters of the alphabet.
 A-roads connect major cities and international destinations and usually radiate out from Brussels.
 B-roads are shorter routes between other, slightly smaller cities.
-R-roads are ring roads that form around large cities, and N-roads connect secondary cities and towns.
+R-roads are ring roads that circle around large cities, and N-roads connect secondary cities and towns.
 Provincial roads abound in Belgium; however, they rarely have signposts.

 There are no toll roads in Belgium, aside from the Liefkenshoek Tunnel in Antwerp.
 The Belgian highway system is purportedly among the best lit in Europe, which eases driving at night.

-Brussels’ R0 Ring is apparently a nightmare concerning traffic; however, the Agency for Roads and Traffic is presently working on improving this congestion.
+If you are planning on driving in Belgium’s capital, don’t be surprised if you spend a fair amount of time waiting in traffic as congestion in Brussels is terrible.
+Brussels’ R0 Ring is also apparently a nightmare concerning traffic; however, the Agency for Roads and Traffic is presently working on improving this congestion.

-Persons with a valid driver’s license that was originally issued in a European Union member state can go on driving in Belgium with their normal license until it expires.
+Those with a valid driver’s license that was originally issued in a European Union member state can go on driving in Belgium with their normal license until it expires.
 It is recommended to trade it in for a Belgian license though, as this simplifies things for the police and can serve as a form of identification.

 The application for a Belgian driver’s license takes place at the town hall in the municipality you are registered in.
 You need to supply a completed application form, proof of residency, your original license, an application fee, and passport photos.
-After that, there are no more obstacles to driving in Belgium.

 We do our best to keep this article up to date.
 However, we cannot guarantee that the information provided is always current or complete.